-Metropolitan New York is the most transit-intensive region in the United States.
-A financially sound and reliable transportation system is critical to the region's economic well-being.
-The MTA's business consists of urban subway and bus systems, suburban rail and bus systems, and bridge and tunnel facilities, all of which are affected by many different economic forces.
+Metropolitan New York is the most transit-intensive region in the United States, and a financially sound and reliable transportation system is critical to the region's economic well-being.
+The MTA consists of urban subway and bus systems, suburban rail systems, and bridge and tunnel facilities, all of which are affected by many different economic forces.
 In order to achieve maximum efficiency and success in its operations, the MTA must identify economic trends and continually implement strategies to adapt to changing economic conditions.

-Preliminary MTA system-wide utilization through the first quarter of 2015 declined relative to 2014, with ridership down by 1.1 million trips (0.2%).

-This decline was driven primarily by a 4.0 million fall in bus ridership at MTA New York City Transit.
-Traffic congestion resulting from road construction in New York City has been one explanation of a continuing downward trend in the utilization of NYCT buses; additionally, harsh first quarter weather was an explanation for the fall in first quarter bus ridership: the winter months of 2015 brought significant snowfall totals, record cold temperatures and the "Juno" blizzard in January.
-February of 2015 was the coldest February since 1948, the first year for which complete data is available, and January and March temperatures were also colder than average.
+Preliminary MTA system-wide utilization through the second quarter of 2015 declined relative to 2014, with ridership down by 1.3 million trips (0.1%); this decline was driven by a 9.9 million fall in bus ridership at MTA New York City Transit.
+During the first quarter of the year, harsh weather affected all MTA services, but most significantly bus operations: the winter months of 2015 brought significant snowfall totals, record cold temperatures and the "Juno" blizzard in January.
+February of 2015 was the coldest February since 1948, the first year for which complete data are available, and January and March temperatures were also colder than average.
 Moreover, March had the greatest total snowfall for that month since 1940.
-Nevertheless, at all other MTA agencies, with the exception of Staten Island Railway, ridership improved; and vehicle traffic at MTA Bridges and Tunnels facilities increased by 1.9 million crossings (3.1%) through the first quarter, reflecting both growth in the regional economy and a steep drop in gasoline prices compared with the first quarter of 2014.
+Nevertheless, for New York City Transit subways and at all other MTA agencies, ridership improved; and vehicle traffic at MTA Bridges and Tunnels facilities increased by 4.5 million crossings (3.3%) through the second quarter, reflecting both growth in the regional economy and a steep drop in gasoline prices compared with the first half of 2014.

-The average level of seasonally adjusted non-agricultural employment in New York City for the first quarter was higher in 2015 than in 2014 by 107.8 thousand jobs (up 2.7%).
-On a quarter-to-quarter basis, New York City employment has increased in each of the last seventeen quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.
+Seasonally adjusted non-agricultural employment in New York City for the second quarter was higher in 2015 than in 2014 by 92.6 thousand jobs (2.3%).
+On a quarter-to-quarter basis, New York City employment has increased in each of the last nineteen quarters - the last decline occurred in the third quarter of 2010 - and is higher than at any time since 1950, when non-agricultural employment levels for New York City were first recorded by the Bureau of Labor Statistics.

-While employment for New York City continued to gain ground, the increase was more dramatic than the broader measure of national economic growth represented by Real Gross Domestic Product ("RGDP"), which expanded at an annualized rate of 0.2%, according to the most recent advance estimate released by the Bureau of Economic Analysis.
-The national RGDP increase primarily reflected contributions from personal consumption expenditures and private inventory investment, partially offset by a decline in state and local government spending, a fall in non-residential fixed investment and a worsening of net exports.
-First quarter RGDP growth was slower than the 2014 annual rate of 2.4%; nevertheless, the national economy has now seen expansions in twenty-one of the last twenty-three quarters.
+While employment for New York City continued to gain ground, there was also a notable increase in the broader measure of national economic growth represented by Real Gross Domestic Product ("RGDP"), which expanded at an annualized rate of 2.3% in the second quarter of 2015, according to the most recent advance estimate released by the Bureau of Economic Analysis.
+The national RGDP increase reflected positive contributions from personal consumption expenditures, exports, state and local government spending, and residential fixed investment, and was partially offset by a decline in federal government spending, private inventory investment, and non-residential fixed investment, as well as an increase in imports.
+The annualized RGDP growth through the second quarter was just under the 2014 annual rate of 2.4%; nevertheless, the national economy has now seen expansion in twenty-two of the last twenty-four quarters.